About Julianna Paradisi, RN, OCN

 A food prescription program.

 The trolley, it turned out, is a mobile grocery store in partnership with the hospital, piloting a “food prescription” program.
 It arrives weekly, traveling to other sites the rest of the week.
 Cash, cards, and food stamps are accepted.
 Outside, a caseworker seated on a camp chair gave food vouchers to qualified customers below a specific income level.
-A dietician also provided budgeting assistance, with tips on healthy […]
+A dietician also provided budgeting assistance, with tips on healthy food choices […]

 Throwing a Rope Down The Hole of Despair: Early Referral to Palliative Care